fpereiro/tnote/vnote/readme.md

 ## Todo

+- Use tnote format in engine.
 - Performance.
-- Edit note.
-- Decimal bars?